This section discusses how to develop, debug, review, and test modules.

 - Does a similar module already exist?

-There are a lot of existing modules available, and more that are in development.
-You should check out the list of existing modules at About Modules or look at the module PRs for the ansible repository on Github to see if a module that does what you want exists or is in development.
+There are a lot of existing modules available.
+You should check out the list of existing modules at About Modules

 - Should you use or develop an action plugin instead?